perladvent/perldotcom/content/about.md

 We're always looking for new authors!
 Whether you have an event to promote, an experience to share, or a new module or fancy trick to show-off, please see our contributing [guide](https://github.com/dnmfarrell/perldotcom/blob/master/CONTRIBUTING.md) for more information.

 ### Perl
 Perl is a general purpose language for getting things done.
-Created by Larry Wall, the Perl language is managed by [The Perl Foundation](http://www.perlfoundation.org).
+Created by Larry Wall, Perl is a highly capable, feature-rich programming language with over 36 years of development.
+The Perl language is supported by [The Perl Foundation](http://www.perlfoundation.org).
 For the latest language news and versions, check out [Perl.org](https://perl.org).